EvenGu/ExeChecker/README.md

 This repo holds the code for: ExeChecker: Where did I go wrong? ([pdf]())

 ## Data Preparation
 We experimented on two datasts: **ExeCheck** and **UI-PRMD**.
 Both datasets contains correct and incorrect movements related to common exercises performed by patients in physical therapy and rehabilitation programs.
-To use for our experiments, you can unzip the files in `processed_execheck` and `processed_uiprmd` folders and proceed with the training.
+To use for our experiments, you can download the processed dataset from [here](https://www.dropbox.com/scl/fo/4x67pmfzhtg6zr8uliui8/ANDjQ1herFfXyroSe3ReGRg?rlkey=g8jtkwxqc7w44gve1tn2p6aai&st=jugecrry&dl=0), unzip the them, place them in the folder of `processed_execheck` and `processed_uiprmd` correspondingly and proceed with the training.
 The processed dataset has been segmented on repititions and augmented with mirroring.
 ### ExeCheck
 The [ExeCheck](https://www.cs.bu.edu/faculty/betke/ExeChecker/) dataset consists of RGB-D videos of 10 rehabilitation exercises performed by 7 healthy subjects collected by a Azure Kinect sensor.
 Each exercise has a paired performance in both correct and incorrect forms by the same subject with 5 movement repetitions.
 You can download the original dataset from the [Dropbox](https://www.dropbox.com/scl/fo/lnqjvz4iiodew7aw5ur7m/AG8WUBHomA2EdgNmTmits2g?rlkey=l9pmf59h9eegsnvacrjw4tn7h&st=77lmqg7w&dl=0)